micycle1/PeasyGradients/README.md

 ## Known Issues

-Known bugs, shortcomings or other issues.
+*Known bugs, shortcomings or other issues.*

-* Gamut out of range on LAB etc for some (high value) colours.
+* Gamut out of range on some color spaces (LAB, etc.) for some (high value) colours.

 ## Improvements

-* Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* by placing colors around the edge, interpolating towards the middle)
+* Implement [four-corner](https://graphicdesign.stackexchange.com/questions/19477/4-colors-corners-gradient-with-illustrator-or-photoshop) gradients (or a more general form which distributes *N* colors, placing them around the edge and interpolating towards the middle)
 * Implement [this](https://www.filterforge.com/wiki/index.php/Spiral_Gradient) type of spiral gradient
+* Allow easing functions to be passed in to render methods to affect curve of whole shape, not just between each successive pair of color stops.